iosband/ts_tutorial/README.md

 git clone https://github.com/iosband/ts_tutorial.git
 ```

-Our code is designed for iPython 2.7 (although it will likely work with other versions too).
+Our code is designed for python 3.8 (although it will likely work with other versions too).
-We recommend [Anaconda iPython](https://ipython.org/install.html) as a starting point.
+We recommend [Anaconda Python](https://python.org/install.html) as a starting point.
 For the most part our code relies only on standard scientific python tools (numpy/scipy/pandas).
 However, we do have two other dependencies that are slightly less standard: